ScottMcGready/the-conference-bible/organisation_and_planning.md

 Sifting through CFPs can feel like a daunting task, especially if you've received a large number.
 It's highly recommended to have a cohort of people to review talks to avoid any bias and have a scoring system in place to rank various talks based on general fit, theme, topic, etc.

+### Accepting and rejecting

+Once you've got a good idea of who you'd like to offer a speaking (or workshop) slot to, getting the acceptance emails out early with a deadline is highly recommended.
+This allows you to ensure the schedule is as solid as it can be, as early as possible.

-Rejecting speakers can be one of the hardest parts of the entire CFP process.
+Rejecting speakers can be one of the hardest parts of the entire CFP process but a necissary one.
 Giving speakers constructive feedback as to why they weren't successful is always recommended.

 ## Code of conduct